 ● Dimensional flaws caused by heating-induced expansion and cooling-induced warpage/shrinkage.

-● It possesses a rough surface that must be bugged or removed before the finishing procedure can begin.
+● It has a rough surface that must be bugged or removed before the finishing procedure begins.

 ● There are some minor distortions.

 As hot rolled steel cools, it shrinks slightly.
 Due to it, manufacturers can’t control the final form or shape.
 As a result, hot-rolled steel is typically used in applications that do not demand strict tolerances, such as the following:

 ● Automobile parts – for example, frames and wheel rims.